paralin/charlie/DESIGN.md

 no update to the table it won't restart but just continue to attempt to connect normally.
 But, this will set a timer to re-check the init table every half an hour if contact is not re-established.

+# Handshake Sequence V2

+This is the sequence for connecting to a server:

+  1. Open socket connection.
+  2. Server sends a CServerIdentify.
+Contains the server public key.
+-- start RSA encryption --
+  3. Client sends a CClientIdentify.
+Contains client pubkey.
+  4. see reg sequence

+# Registration Sequence

+If the server doesn't recognize a client (unknown client) it sends a CServerRegisterChallenge with a random value to tag with a proof of work function, and the required bit count to be correct in the POW function.
+It then terminates the connection.